pine-vm/pine/README.md

 ## Guides

-A selection of guides on the most popular topics:
+A selection of guides on popular topics:

 + Building full-stack web apps: [./guide/how-to-build-a-full-stack-web-app-in-elm.md](./guide/how-to-build-a-full-stack-web-app-in-elm.md)

 + Building a backend or web service: [./guide/how-to-build-a-backend-app-in-elm.md](./guide/how-to-build-a-backend-app-in-elm.md)

++ Using Elm compilation interfaces: [./guide/how-to-use-elm-compilation-interfaces.md](./guide/how-to-use-elm-compilation-interfaces.md)

 For an overview of all guides and documentation, see the [`guide` directory](./guide/).